All emergency services

 Contact the Embassy of Russia and the Ministry of Foreign Affairs of Belarus for details.

-If you stay more than seven working days, including your day of arrival and departure, you have to register with the Russian Ministry of Internal Affairs.
+If you stay more than 7 working days, including your arrival and departure day, you must register with the Russian Ministry of Internal Affairs.

 Most hotels do this for their guests, but you're legally responsible.
 Confirm with check-in staff on arrival that they've registered you.

-If you're travelling on a visa that lets you work, register through your employer.
+Register through your employer if you're travelling on a visa that lets you work.
 Confirm with your employer that they've registered you.

 If you don't register, authorities can fine you or delay your departure.